 Respond collaboratively to critical incidents

 Following a critical incident, it will be important for your community to come together for support.
 It's important for you to understand your role in your community's response.
-A collaborative response will have the potential to minimise the potential negative impact on your own wellbeing and the wellbeing of children and young people, and their families.
+A collaborative response is likely to minimise the potential negative impact on your wellbeing and the wellbeing of children, young people and their families.

-- Outline the principles of good practice response to critical incidents
+- appreciate the importance of responding collaboratively to critical incidents

 If you’re a PC or Mac user, there’s a notepad feature for you to record notes, actions or discussion points for each topic.
 If you’re sharing a computer with your team, your notes will be available for everyone to view.
 If you wish to keep your notes private, please save and delete your notes each time you finish your session.
 There’s more information in the Notepad user guide on the right.